wem2017/wem2017/README.md

 ### Hi there 👋, I am [Wem](https://wem2017.github.io/)! 😁

-Hello, my name is Wem, I'm Software developer with 3 years experience.
+I'm Software developer with 3 years experience.
 I work with React Native, Eletron, Flutter and NodeJS Having ability to build the backend with common functions, full basic flow to communicate between backend and client Learning new languages or platforms quickly with a positive attitude.
 Can join in all process of product development from initialize to store release